aimeos/aimeos-docs/src/infrastructure/extend-managers.md

 The configuration of the new manager class does also work for sub-managers like the product lists type and all other sub-managers by using `mshop/<domain>/manager/<submanager>/<submanager>/name` instead, e.g. `mshop/product/manager/lists/type/name`.

-By adding a new SQL SELECT statement for `mshop/product/manager/standard/search/ansi`, the existing manager will care about retrieving the new column values and push them into your new item class you create in *createItemBase()* of your manager class.
+By adding a new SQL SELECT statement for `mshop/product/manager/standard/search/ansi` and `mshop/product/manager/standard/search/mysql`, the manager will care about retrieving the new column values and push them into your new item class you create in *createItemBase()* of your manager class.
+You can see the standard SQL statements for the product manager in the [product manager configuration](https://github.com/aimeos/aimeos-core/blob/master/lib/mshoplib/config/mshop/product.php#L489-L555) of the Aimeos core.

 ## Search functions